api3dao/oev-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

 having the airnodes of the dAPIs sign the winning bid and returning the signature.
 Auctioneer verifies the signatures and ensures that there is strict majority of beacon responses.
-It then creates the encoded function data for `updateOevProxyDataFeedWithSignedData` contract call in `Api3ServerV1` for searchers to use.
+It then creates the encoded function data for the `updateOevProxyDataFeedWithSignedData` contract call in `Api3ServerV1` for searchers to use.

 Auctioneer awards all of the winning bids using a single transaction using the